 Before selecting this option members should read the following article Commuted Value Option at GM

 All GM retirees should have received a letter explaining the pending changes to Retiree benefits package provided by ASR Trust.
 The benefit improvements will start in January of 2022 Gord Graham normally attends a retiree meeting to provide an update on our benefits, due to COVID Gord made the following video so he could explain the benefit coverage in a safe manner.

 If you have any questions regarding the video or the retiree benefit package please contact the GM Benefit rep., Lawrence Robson 905-641-6444.

 Click here to watch the video (January 2022)

 Free Unifor Retirement Planning Course, Any member who is considering retirement should attend the next Planning For Your Future Course.
 This is a great one-day course that both you and your spouse can attend, a free lunch is provided for both of you.
 We bring in a variety of speakers to explain your company and government benefits, CPP, OAS GM pensions, Estate planning and more.
 A very worthwhile and informative way to spend your day.

-This new one-day course, helps workers and their families plan for the transition from worker to retiree and emphasizes the importance of advanced planning.
+This one-day course, helps workers and their families plan for the transition from worker to retiree and emphasizes the importance of advanced planning.
 The course will cover five main topics; Social and leisure time, what to do with your time.
 Legal presentation, wills and estate planning.
 Pensions and benefits, Service Canada presentation about the CPP and OAS.
 Financial Planning, by FirstOntario Credit Union.
-Retirees Chapter Activites, overview from the retiree chapter.
-Download and Print Poster
+Retirees Chapter Activities, overview from the retiree chapter.